AudreyGermain/Game-Recommendation-System/README.md

 **Improve plot: axis names and legend**

+*New:*

 We can see there is a large improvement using the SVD with gradient descent over the basic SVD approach.
+The plot shows that the tracked function (RMSE) converges to zero on the train dataset, while on the test dataset, the error is around 0.72.

+Interestingly, we see that after the 75th iteration, the accuracy on the test dataset stops improving (the RMSE remains around the same value).
+The accuracy on the test data could be improved by using more leading components, the trade-off being more computation time required.

+For the data used, we could stop the computation after the *75* or *100* iterations since the accuracy on the test data set does not improve anymore.
+After all, it is the prediction of the unobserved which is the ultimate goal.

+*Old:*

+We can see there is a large improvement using the SVD with gradient descent over the basic SVD approach.
 The output shows the objective function converged to 0 on the training data, while the error in the test set essentially halved.
 Interestingly after the 75th iteration the accuracy in the test set decreased.
-This could be improved by using more leading components, the trade off being computation timej.
+This could be improved by using more leading components, the trade off being computation time.
 Or perhaps stopping after 75 to 100 iterations for this data.
 After all it is the prediction of the unobserved which is the ultimate goal.

 ##### EM Compare <a name="c_5"></a>
-After Using the predicted user-item matrix, let's look at the distribution of hours again for The Witcher 3 and apply an EM algoritm to find a reasonable 1-5 star rating
+With the predicted user-item matrix, let's look again at the distribution of hours for 'The Witcher 3' game, and apply to it the EM algorithm in order to find a reasonable 1-5 star rating.

 ```python
 def game_hrs_density_p(pred, GAME=None, nclass=1, print_vals=True):